untitled

 First thing is first, take a look at your wallet!
 Makeup supplies (unfortunately) are very costly and can rack up quite a bill, so budget accordingly.
 The whole premise of these tutorials is to offer some insight into creating these effects with some low-budget, basic materials.
-From here you can only get more sophisticated and technical with lifecasting, sculpting, mold making, and using materials such as foam latex, silicone, foam gelatin, etc to create the prosthetics, but the average Halloween goer looking to be the Phantom that year probably isn't interested in all that.
+From here you can only get more sophisticated and technical with lifecasting, sculpting, mold making, and using materials such as foam latex, silicone, foam gelatin, etc to create the prosthetics.
+However, the average Halloween goer looking to be the Phantom probably is not interested in all that.
 So, in the spirit of keeping things simple, here are three basic tutorials geared for you.

 I always think it's a great idea to sketch out what you want the deformity to look well ahead of time, so you can decide what supplies you'll need and to give yourself a "road map" when you're putting it on.
 Below are three separate makeup schemes.
 Each pages includes a supply list and step-by-step instructions.